Sustainability4/Computer-Vision/Object_Detection/readme.md

 Cons : We are using selective search for region selection which is a bit time consuming.
 It is a traditional CV algorithm which needs to be replaced.

 #### Faster RCNN
+The region proposal algorithm is a bottleneck in improving the efficiency of the RCNN.The old systems are using selective search and hence they have introduced Region proposal network (RPN) which is a fully convolutional network which calculate bounding boxes and classes.
+It is a fully trained network.
+There are only 300 proposals per image compare to 2000 proposals in previous architectures.
+When the sliding window goes through feature maps its looking for proposals.

 ### SSD Family
 It is usually faster but with less accurate results.